mpthacker/Streamflow_Modeling/README.md

 Read in data for weather stations, calculate and extract relevant variables, export files to data folder.
 Discussed choice of variables calculated

 ## NormMeanMod.rmd
 Fit models with unbounded normal data model.
-Including simple mean/var and both time and gage based random affects.
 Discusses the theoretical issues with this approach and lack of support from the data

 ## TruncNormMeanMod.rmd
 Fit models with truncated normal data model.
-Including simple mean/var and both time and gagge based random affects.
 Discusses the lack of support in the data for this approach

 ## NormMeanSim.rmd
 Simulated data from unbounded normal data model to test specification of model in general.
+Includes random and mixed effect models.

 ## TruncNormMeanSim.rmd
 Simulated data from truncated normal data model to test specification of model in general.
+Includes random and mixed effect models.

 ## data
 Folder with most necessary files and shp_links.txt file containing links to where shapefiles may be downloaded from due to github storage limits